 Maybe mealtime should be more of a focus, even on days when we’re busy and our minds are racing a mile a minute.
-The act of sitting down to a meal forces us to take a mental time out.
+In France, mealtime is the main event.
+The act of sitting down to a meal forces us to take a mental time out and change gears.
 It forces us to focus on those around us.
 It makes us appreciate the simple things in life like the taste of the food before us.

-From a health perspective, it’s proven that eating slower is better for digestion.
-Also, when you eat a leisurely meal, your body has time tor register when it’s full.
+From a health perspective, it’s proven that eating slower is better for digestion and to stave off weight gain.
+Also, when you eat a leisurely meal, your body has time to register when it’s full.
 It takes about 20 minutes for your mind to tell your stomach that you’re satiated.
 Eating more slowly prevents overeating.

-So have I learned to slow down and enjoy my meals?
-Has French food culture rubbed off on me at all?
+So have French food habits rubbed off on me?
+Have I learned to slow down in France and enjoy my meals?
+Has French food culture caused me to change my ways?